-The surprise of this sudden expense creates a temporary cash flow issue that can have a domino effect on your ability to pay other expenses.
-This typically results folks having to make late payment on cars, student loans, home mortgages or even take on additional credit card debt.
+The surprise of this sudden expense creates a temporary cash-flow issue that can have a domino effect on your ability to pay other expenses.
+This typically results in folks having to make a late payment on cars, student loans, home mortgages or even take on additional credit card debt.

 Now using that same scenario, let’s imagine you had a $1,000 resiliency fund in place.